In the post on Why does my business exist? it was stated that the prime aim of any company must be that customers receive value; but what is value?

-Your internal company chain of sourcing, operations, processes, sales, marketing, and customer service all contribute to the creation of value.
+Your internal company chain of sourcing, operations, sales, marketing, and customer service all contribute to the creation of value.
 So do your enabling functions such as HR, Legal and Finance.
 All of these components affect your customers directly or indirectly in some way, informing their perception of your company.

 And this leads to the fundamental point:

 The results of your efforts to create value are measured in the customers’ perception of that value.